btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevTest.md

 ### Start Debugging gives Error: No connection could be made because the target machine actively refused it.
 127.0.0.1:39372

-If you see this error, it means you did not set up your Regtest Network using the `Docker-Compose up dev` command in the `BTCPayServer.Tests` directory.
+If you see this error, it means you did not set up your Regtest Network using the `docker-compose up dev` command in the `BTCPayServer.Tests` directory.
 This command will set up all the dependencies you need for services used by BTCPay in the local development environment.
 You must run it before you try to start debugging.